Sara (Jordan) Skowronski, LPC, ATR-BC, CAGS (certificate of advanced graduate studies in Expressive arts).

 Currently, I work in a private practice setting, where I use art therapy to help children, adolescents, couples and families discover their hope and work toward their dreams.
 I feel the solid foundation that Southwestern nurtured within me and I rely on these skills daily.

 My light figure experience taught me the gift of ceremony and reminds me to rejuvenate myself in my own “light” connections.
-As a full time therapist my resource of being able to rejuvenate is invaluable.
-The picture is me, Chad, Isabelle Colette and participant Carlos in Lima Peru, at the IEATA conference in front of the mosaic we co-created.
+As a full time therapist, my resource of being able to rejuvenate is invaluable.
+The picture is of me, Chad, Isabelle, Colette, and participant Carlos in Lima Peru, at the IEATA conference in front of the mosaic we co-created.